 – The Data Ethics online forum is here.

 – Beginning on July 1st at 2 pm.
 Please complete the sign-up form below to attend

 Your participation will help shape government policy pledges.
 With stories about transparency at the highest levels of government dominating the news, this has never been more important.

 Once registered, you will be sent an event link, or links if you have chosen more than one.
 Some dates have been set but if you cannot make this date, please still register your interest for that group.
 For those without dates, these will be sent out to those who register.
 And yes, you can register for more than one.

 To find out more about specific Thematic Groups you can read notes from an initial planning meeting with government here.

 Each Thematic Group will connect to the UK’s Multistakeholder Forum made up of civil society and government representatives, which will ensure proposals are considered for inclusion in the National Action Plan.
 You can read the Terms of Reference for the Multistakeholder Forum here.

 It is expected a draft National Action Plan will be published late Summer / Autumn for wider consultation.

-Scotland is developing its second open government action plan as part of the Open Government Partnership Local Programme which invites other levels of government that are closer to citizens such as federal, devolved or municipal entities, to develop their own action plans with local civil society.
+Scotland is developing its third open government action plan as part of the Open Government Partnership Local Programme which invites other levels of government that are closer to citizens such as federal, devolved or municipal entities, to develop their own action plans with local civil society.